Southampton-RSG/2015-09-17-southampton/novice/git/04-history.md

 +The two moons may be a problem for Wolfman
 +But the Mummy will appreciate the lack of humidity
 ~~~
+And here we see the state before the last **two** commits, HEAD minus2

 ###Absolute History###